philippkahr/docs-content/manage-data/ingest/transform-enrich/general-tips.md

 }
 ```

-## Remove empty fields or remove empty fields that match a regular expression {#remove-empty-fields-or-remove-empty-fields-that-match-a-regular-expression}
+## Remove empty fields or remove empty fields that match a regular expression

 Alex and Honza created a [blog post](https://alexmarquardt.com/2020/11/06/using-elasticsearch-painless-scripting-to-iterate-through-fields/) presenting painless scripts that remove empty fields or fields that match a regular expression.
 We are already using this in a lot of places.
 Most of the time in the custom pipeline and in the final pipeline as well.